 Who is competent to make a will?

-The person who draws up a will is called the testator/testatrix.
-All
+The person who draws up a will is known as the testator (male) or testatrix (female). .

 Who is competent to act as a witness to a will?